 - Section 2 describes the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the 1-in-20 Security Standard.
-Appendix A goes into more detail on this topic whilst Appendix B gives more detail on the policy and guideline documents referred to in the planning and development of the NTS. - Section 3 provides a high-level overview of the Network Capability Planning process. - Section 4 and 5 describe the commercial entry and exit capacity release processes and their part in the network development process.
+Appendix A goes into more detail on this topic whilst Appendix B gives more detail on the policy and guideline documents referred to in the planning and development of the NTS. - Section 3 provides a high-level overview of the Network Capability Planning process including the planning assumptions that we use in respect of the likely developments of NTS Supply and demand patterns and the levels of supply and demand.

+- Section 4 and 5 describe the commercial entry and exit capacity release processes and their part in the network development process.
+These sections also include the methodology for determining: the amount of capacity that can be transferred or traded between NTS Entry Points and the impact of gas flows on the capability of the system at Entry and Exit points.
 Appendix C contains the methodology for the determination of the technical capacity of the NTS in relation to interconnection points to comply with EU Regulation EC715/2009. - Section 6 describes the network analysis models and assumptions that underpin them.
 Appendix D gives greater detail on the long-term supply and demand scenarios assumptions used respectively.
-Appendix E gives an account of how we manage uncertainties within modelling. - Section 7 describes the network development options that National Grid will consider when developing the NTS. - Appendix F gives a glossary of terms and acronyms commonly used in this document.
+Appendix E gives an account of how we manage uncertainties within modelling. - Section 7 describes the network development options that National Grid will consider when developing the NTS. - Section 8.2.1 describes the Statutory Network Security Standard we adhere to. - Appendix F gives a glossary of terms and acronyms commonly used in this document.

-1.3 Gas Planning and Operating Standards (GPOS): Changes and impact ensure that the system continues to develop and operate efficiently whilst still meeting these needs.
+1.3 Gas Planning and Operating Standards (GPOS): Changes and impact